Photo credit: Hillary Tan

 I’m a first generation Syrian-American with Armenian ethnic roots.
 I was born and raised in Los Angeles, California.
 Currently, I’m a freelance visual journalist based in Houston, Texas, who covers stories in the Gulf region and beyond.
 My work focuses on immigration, environment, politics, and marginalized communities.

-My photos have published in the Star Tribune, Detroit Free Press, The New York Times, The Wall Street Journal, Reuters, The Atlantic, and The Washington Post.
 I’m a member of the Arab and Middle Eastern Journalists Association and Diversify Photo.

 I graduated with a master’s degree in journalism from the University of Missouri-Columbia in 2025.
 I speak English, Armenian, and Spanish.
+I’m also HEFAT and Stop the Bleed certified.

 Past employment and experience: